joshaeby/IsotopeResponses/README.md

 # IsotopeResponses
 Data characterizing stable isotopes in Earth, and their response functions for scattering with dark matter.
-Ancillary data for arXiv: aaaa.bbbbb
+Ancillary data for arXiv: 2312.08478

 This repository contains two files: